-35 3.2 Processing
+3.2 Processing

 ION Geophysical original time and depth imaging were focused on the sedimentary cover structure with a processing sequence optimized to preserve the original sweep bandwidth in the sedimentary cover.
 Reflection tomography was used to build the velocity model for pre-stack depth migration (PSDM) in the sedimentary section, while below the basement, WARR-derived velocities were used.
 The nominal record length of 12 s enabled imaging down to the lower crust on average.
-Malinowski and Brettwood (2013) and Malinowski (2016) provided a proof-of-concept that by using the extended correlation method of Okaya and Jarchow (1989), PolandSPANTM data could be extended to greater times (~20 s).
-Malinowski (2016) also demonstrated, that despite relatively short (16 s vs 45-60 s long sweeps used during the POLCRUST-01 acquisition, Malinowski et al., 2013) and broadband (2-150 Hz as opposed to 6-64 Hz) upsweep, reliable imaging of the deeper structures (including the Moho) can be obtained.
+Malinowski and Brettwood (2013) and Malinowski (2016) provided a proof of concept: by using the extended correlation method of Okaya and Jarchow (1989), PolandSPAN[TM] data could be extended to greater times $(\sim 20 \text{ s})$.
+Malinowski (2016) also demonstrated that despite relatively short (16 s vs. 45-60 s long sweeps used during the POLCRUST-01 acquisition; Malinowski et al., 2013) and broadband (2-150 Hz as opposed to 6-64 Hz) upsweep, reliable imaging of the deeper structures (including the Moho) can be obtained.

-- 5 Therefore, the first step in our reprocessing was the application of the self-truncating extended correlation, which increased the nominal record length $t{profile}$ from 12 s to 22 s.
-"Self-truncating" means that the reference signal we correlate with the recorded data was truncated during the correlation process, preserving the full bandwidth for the original record length, but losing bandwidth at later times.
-Given the acquisition parameters of the PolandSPANTM survey, a maximum frequency $f{max}$ was limited to 57.5 Hz at 22 s of extended time.
-It can be derived using the following formulas of Okaya and Jarchow - 10 (1989), assuming linear upsweep:
+Therefore, the first step in our reprocessing was the application of a self-truncating extended correlation, which increased the nominal record length t{profile} from 12 to 22 s.
+"Self-truncating" means that the reference signal we correlate with the recorded data was truncated during the correlation process, preserving the full bandwidth for the original record length but losing bandwidth at later times.
+Given the acquisition parameters of the PolandSPANTM survey, a maximum frequency f{max} was limited to 57.5 Hz at 22 s of extended time.
+It can be derived using the following formulas of Okaya and Jarchow (1989), assuming linear upsweep.